 This is a companion course to the Studio Bass class, and provides students a deeper understanding of the technological aspects of studio bass performance.
 A hands-on approach to the use of direct boxes, amps, miking techniques, effects chain, amp modeling, use of plugins, etc. allows the student to become familiar with all the facets of bass recording.
 This course consists of a weekly, one-hour lecture.

-Diploma Jury | 1.00 Credit
+Private Lesson 4 & Diploma Jury | 2.00 Credits

-Attached to the private lesson, the Jury will be an evaluation of progress in the areas of repertoire, improvisation, scales, styles and sight-reading in a performance setting.
+Private lesson prepares for a Jury evaluation of end-ofprogram progress in the areas of repertoire, improvisation, scales, styles and sight-reading in a performance setting.